 To qualify for rebates, ductless heat pump systems must be ENERGY STAR®_certified with matched assemblies in which both the condenser unit and the evaporator coil are installed simultaneously.
 A matched assembly is a model combination that is listed in the AHRI Directory of Certified Equipment.
 A matched assembly shall also include the air handler, furnace, or other component that is used to determine the rating according to ANSI/AHRI STANDARD 210/240-2008.
 To see a list of qualifying units, visit the Consortium for Energy Efficiency HVAC Directory.

 If you are a Connecticut resident and are not served by one of the utilities listed above, please visit your utility’s website to see what energy efficiency programs are available to you.
+Please click here for information on how to contact your municipal utility.

 Call 877-WISE-USE (877-947-3873) for more information.